-Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2021) together with the DSCB and the school's Staff Recruitment policy and procedures.
-Keeping Children Safe in Education (2021) can be obtained from the staffroom, the office or the website.
+Our Trust endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (2022) together with the DSCB and the school's Staff Recruitment policy and procedures.
+Keeping Children Safe in Education (2022) can be obtained from the staffrooms, the office or the website.